tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - FIX: Typewriter effect script will now pre-wrap text before printing it.
 - FIX: NGUIEditorTools.SelectedRoot() no longer considers prefabs to be valid.
 - FIX: TexturePacker import will automatically strip out the ".png" extension from script names.
+- FIX: Tested and working with the Flash export as of 3.5.0 f3.

 1.49:
 - NEW: UIWidgets now work with Textures rather than Texture2D, making it possible to use render textures if desired.